 Characterization as marital or non-marital property disregards title, except real property held as tenants by the entirety, which is deemed marital.
 The court may order the sale of jointly titled real or personal property, and division of the proceeds but the court cannot transfer title ownership of property, except for pension, retirement, profit sharing or deferred compensation.

 Can one spouse be forced to sell or transfer a house or other property to the other?

 Yes.
-A Maryland court may order transfer of ownership of the principal marital residence from one party to the other, or to authorize one party to purchase the residence from the other, on court-ordered terms.
-In addition, a Maryland court may order transfer of vehicles or other family use personal property from one or both spouses to one spouse, subject to the consent of any lien holders.
+A Maryland court may transfer ownership of an interest in a jointly owned house that was used as the principal residence of the parties from one party to the other, subject to the terms of any lien, or authorize one party to purchase the residence from the other on court-ordered terms.
+In addition, a Maryland court may order transfer of a vehicle, that was acquired during the marriage, is owned by one of the parties, and was used primarily for family purposes, as well as other family use personal property from one or both spouses to one spouse, subject to the consent of any lien holders.